shengrenTWR/shengrenTWR.github.io/_pages/about.md

 Prior to joining UF, Mr. Huang pursued his academic career in Taiwan.
-He earned his Master of Science degree at National Chiao Tung University, where his master's thesis was titled "Global Stability of Nonlinear Systems with SDRE Control: A Feedback Domination Approach." [[MORE]] Mr. Huang executed several research projects and independent studies, including work on autonomous vehicles for monitoring fruit gardens and fault-tolerant control for spacecraft.
+He earned his Master of Science degree at National Chiao Tung University, where his master's thesis was titled "Global Stability of Nonlinear Systems with SDRE Control: A Feedback Domination Approach." <!--more--> Mr. Huang executed several research projects and independent studies, including work on autonomous vehicles for monitoring fruit gardens and fault-tolerant control for spacecraft.
 Before his master's program, Mr. Huang received his Bachelor of Science degree at National Taiwan Ocean University.
 There, he conducted a